WHO DO I CONTACT FOR MY SPECIFIC PARKING OR CURBSIDE MANAGEMENT ISSUE?

 How many parking spaces are there and where are they located?

-There are over 2200 metered spots in the Downtown, College Hill, Thayer Street, Smith Hill, Federal Hill, Wayland Square and the Jewelry District areas and there are also numerous non-metered spots.
-Most time limits are 2 hours, 3 hours and 4 hours, but some long term parking (10 hours) exists in limited supply on the following streets:
+There are over 2200 metered spots in Downtown, the Jewelry District, Thayer Street & Vicinity South Water and South Main Streets, Federal Hill, the State House and Train Station, and Wayland Square.
+There are also numerous non-metered spots throughout the city.
+Most time limits are 2 hours, 3 hours, and 4 hours, but some long-term parking (10 hours) exists in limited supply on the following streets:

 - Canal Street